 Peer Support is an evidence based practice.
-People with lived experience with mental health , substance abuse, and/or gambling conditions provide mentoring to others in recovery and wellness skills.
-This mentoring is a shoulder to shoulder process where both parties, the mentor and mntee, learn and grow from the experience.
+Peer Support Specialists identify that they have lived experience.
+The Peer Support workforce works form the perspective of their lived experience with mental health , substance use challenges, trauma, and their own personal recovery and wellness journeys to assist in educating others about the reality of success, hopes, and dreams and the multiple pathways to recovery.
+This mentoring is a shoulder to shoulder process where both parties, the mentor and mentee, learn and grow from the experience.

-The Certified Peer Support and Wellness Specialist Training grew out of a Transformation Transfer Initiative from SAMHSA or TTI Grant in 2009.
-This grant allowed us to purchase training from Focus on Recovery United, which included Heather McDonald of FOR-U, Chyrell Bellamy of Yale University, and Shery Mead and Chris Hansen of Shery Mead Consulting.
+The Certified Peer Support and Wellness Specialist Training grew out of a Transformation Transfer Initiative (TTI) Grant from the Substance Abuse and Mental Health Services Administration (SAMHSA) in 2009.
+This grant allowed the purchase of the training from Focus on Recovery United, which included Heather McDonald of FOR-U, Chyrell Bellamy of Yale University, and Shery Mead and Chris Hansen of Shery Mead Consulting.
 A curriculum for the State of Nebraska’s Office of Consumer Affairs was purchased that focuses on trauma-informed Intentional Peer Support.

-The Office of Consumer Affairs conducts one to two Peer Support and Wellness Specialist (PSWS) trainings per year.
-Regions co-host trainings with the Office of Consumer Affairs also for their specific region in Region 1, 5, and 6.
-PSWS’s work in hospitals, addiction treatment facilities, outpatient care facilities, hospital diversion services, police departments, emergency rooms, support groups, and mental health programs.
+The Office of Consumer Affairs Facilitator's Circle conducts a minimum of one to two Peer Support and Wellness Specialist (PSWS) trainings per year.
+PSWSs work in hospitals, addiction treatment facilities, outpatient care facilities, hospital diversion services, family and youth agencies, police departments, emergency rooms, support groups, mental health programs, and much more!

 ) and attending the Statewide Behavioral Health Conference (www.nebraskastateconference.org